 Timing a Brachioplasty (Arm Lift) After Weight Loss

-After extreme weight loss, patients with sagging skin on their upper arms should wait 12 months for the skin to retract naturally and maintain a stable weight for six months before scheduling their arm lift (Brachioplasty) surgery.
+After extreme weight loss, patients with loose skin on their upper arms should wait 12 months for the skin to retract naturally and maintain a stable weight for six months before scheduling their arm lift (Brachioplasty) surgery.

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.